denistsoi/franklinchen.github.io/source/_posts/2012-04-27-baroque-jam-session-at-cmu.markdown

 ## (Update of 2012-09-08)

 It took me four months from this Baroque jam session before I performed Holcombe's Air in E minor again anywhere, and that time I finally played it on a Baroque flute rather than a modern flute!

+## (Update of 2012-11-01)

+My parents were visiting me and Abby yesterday for the first time since this Baroque jam six months ago.
+Yes, they were stopping by for the night to break up the long drive to visit my sister in DC again to see their [baby grandson](/blog/2012/05/31/some-pretty-attacking-chess-at-a-party-last-weekend/) again and help out with care again for two weeks.

+I did some flute playing for them last night (on Irish flute, modern flute, and Baroque flute) and they seemed to enjoy the diversion.
+They still remembered how totally nervous I had been six months ago at the Baroque jam session and have been supportive of my musical activities of the past year.
+I am very grateful for that.